Åmot, Vinje

-Åmot is the administrative centre of Vinje Municipality in Vestfold og Telemark county, Norway.
+Åmot is the administrative centre of Vinje Municipality in Telemark county, Norway.
 The village is located at the confluence of the rivers Tokke and Vinjeåi.
 The village of Øyfjell lies about 10 km to the east, the village of Dalen lies about 20 km to the south, and the village of Edland lies about 30 km to the northwest.

 The European route E134 highway passes through the village.
-The village has some industry, primarily related to forestry.The 1.09 km2 village has a population (2022) of 673 and a population density of 615 PD/km2.
+The village has some industry, primarily related to forestry.The 1.09 km2 village has a population of 673 in 2022 and a population density of 615 PD/km2.